AnyChart/docs.anychart.com/Basic_Charts/Network_Graph.md

 #### Node Behavior

-By default, users have an opportunity to drag and drop [nodes](#nodes) anywhere on the chart.
+By default, users have an opportunity to drag and drop [nodes](#nodes) to any position on the chart.
 The automatic alignment of nodes is disabled.

 To configure the behavior of nodes, use the {api:anychart.charts.Graph#interactivity}interactivity(){api} method.